I have an upcoming workshop at CANE’s 2016 Annual Meeting on how to continue Teaching with CI. My abstract reads:

 Let’s get right to it:

-No one is forcing you to grade students on how well they follow your classroom rules, but it’s a really bad idea to think you don’t need them.
+No one is forcing you to grade students on how well they follow your classroom rules, but it’s a really bad idea to think you don’t need rules.
 A CI classroom is different, and you need to help students understand what to do.
-I’ve written about DEA, Bob Patrick’s system, and my latest adaptation as I continue to adapt my rules as needed.
+I’ve written about DEA, Bob Patrick’s system, and my current practice as I continue to adapt my rules as needed.
 There are other rule systems, some more complex, some less, but the point is that you should look into one, even if it’s just something you keep saying to your students often enough to type up and put on the wall.

-Circling with Balls (CWB)
+Card Talk (formerly Circling with Balls (CWB))

 DEA, or whatever you choose/develop, is a system in place before students set foot into your classroom.
 Once they do, however, there will be kids who don’t want to play ball.
 Ben Slavic’s Circling with Balls (CWB) quite literally addresses that up front.
 Whatever your impressions are of the activity, it’s purpose is to let the disobedient too-cool-for-school students know that they won’t be able to mess with your class.
 In a CI class there’s a huuuuuuge emphasis on sustained listening, which most students aren’t accustomed to, and they need guidance.
 DEA provides this guidance.
 That’s why I’ve put CWB here in Classroom MGMT, and not somewhere else in The Cs.
 The next appropriate place would be under Camaraderie, because you’re actually learning a little bit about each student…and that’s important.